chilio/laravel-dusk-ci/README.md

             ],
         ],
 ```
-- 2018-07-08 - As of a emerging  **mysql 8.0** (aka mysql:latest) a small note needs to be done - mysql 8.0 brakes dependency so far and therefore **does not work** with any images in this repo anymore. **You should not run** your tests against it.
-If you get errors with mysql, make sure you are using latest supported version of mysql for this package, which is **mysql:5.7** or downwards and make sure you are **not using mysql:latest** in your **.gilab-ci.yml**
 - 2018-05-14 - **chilio/laravel-dusk-ci:stable** ships now with php 7.2 and chrome versions check enabled
 - 2018-05-14 - **chilio/laravel-dusk-ci:stable** moved to **chilio/laravel-dusk-ci:old-stable**.
 If you encounter any problems use the old one, or post issues...
 - 2018-05-08 - Automatic **Chrome** and **chromedriver** versions check and fix - works only in **chilio/laravel-dusk-ci:latest** for now, if you experience errors with this please use **chilio/laravel-dusk-ci:stable** or **chilio/laravel-dusk-ci:php-7.2**